 Plant and Maintain Your Lasagna Garden

-Here's where lasagna gardening is just like any other method.
+Here’s where lasagna gardening is just like any other method.
 You plant and care for your garden in exactly the same way (you can check out these posts on starting seeds indoors and how to harden off plants for some handy tips), it’s just so much easier to do.
-You'll find that you can simply move your garden soil around with a gloved hand at pretty much any depth to do your planting.
-That's how high quality the soil will be.
+You’ll find that you can simply move your garden soil around with a gloved hand at pretty much any depth to do your planting.
+That’s how high quality the soil will be.

 Lasagna Gardening is Easy

-That's it.
+That’s it.
 Simple right?
-Although there's a lot of information in the post, if you break it down, you'll see that it's mostly just being sure that you know how to layer your lasagna garden and then let nature do the work.
+Although there’s a lot of information in the post, if you break it down, you’ll see that it’s mostly just being sure that you know how to layer your lasagna garden and then let nature do the work.

 Lasagna gardening is incredibly simple and makes for a wonderful planting and harvesting experience.
 Give it a try!